mrled/interpersonal/readme.md

 * Deploy it for production (per above) and note the URI, like `interpersonal.example.com`.
 * On your own website at your own domain, add a link with the appropriate `rel` attribute, like `<link rel="authorization_endpoint" href="https://interpersonal.example.com/indieauth/authorize">`

+## TODO

+* Should move to oauth token for github blogs, not a personal token which can access any private repo